Mysterious Ireland Tour

 English language students:

-This tour is designed for people who are learning English as a second language.
+I have designed this tour for people who are learning English as a second language.
 As an experienced English teacher, I will be able to help with new language, local expressions and ensure that you get a weekend fully immersed in the language and come away feeling more confident.

 Everyone today has a digital camera, and we all love to take photos on our holidays.
 Well no matter whether you have an expensive SLR, or a basic compact camera, as an experienced photographer and teacher, I can show you how to get the best from your camera and come away with much better photos.